pauloantiquera/couchbase-nodejs-course/README.md

   3. INSERT new document in POST operation
   4. UPDATE existing document in PUT operation
   5. DELETE existing document in DELETE operation

+##Lab 5 - Build Ottoman models and use to import data

+  1. Install Ottoman framework and review files
+  2. Open bucket and assign instance to Ottoman framework
+  3. Create Ottoman models including read­only and referenced attributes
+  4. Create and load new data bucket using Ottoman models